blythed/blythed.github.io/_posts/2022-10-13-Packaging-Deep-Learning-Models-with-Dill.md

 {'decision': 'good', 'prediction': [1.9316778182983398, 1.865881085395813, 1.9164676666259766]}
 ```

-Now, in a new program, we can reload the model as follows.
+Now, in a new program, we can try reloading the model as follows.
 In `load.py`:

 ```python
 import dill